underworlds-robot/underworlds/doc/index.rst

 a FBX file) and adds it to a specific world.
 Let's see how this example work.

-The interesting part of the loading takes place in :py:meth:`underworlds.tools.loader.ModelLoader.load` :
+The interesting part of the loading takes place in `ModelLoader.load` :

 First, we create a *context*: the context encapsulates a connection to the shared datastructure.
 We give each context a name (typically, the